thomast1906/DevOps-The-Hard-Way-Azure/2-Terraform-AZURE-Services-Creation/5-Run-CICD-For-AKS-Cluster.md

 Please Note: The Service Principal needs IAM permission to the subscription/resource group to where the Azure resources are deployed.
 In this example, I gave **contributor** access to the **subscription**.
 See examples on how to [assign an Azure Role here](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-steps)

-You'll be adding 4 screts into the GitHub repository.
+You'll be adding 4 secrets into the GitHub repository.
 These four secrets will allow you to connect to Azure from GitHub Actions.

 1. In the code repository, go to Settings --> Secrets
 2. Add in four secrets: